-For the past two decades, the Pacific Ridge-to-Reef Initiative (PRR) has worked with local land managers and government agencies in Hawaii to create bioculturally sustainable conservation and management practices, ensuring that Hawaii’s unique land and ocean ecosystems persist into the future.
-The PRR team uses remote sensing and targeted field data to map critical metrics of ecosystem health, such as above ground carbon and biodiversity dynamics.
+For the past two decades, the Asner Lab's Pacific Ridge-to-Reef Initiative (PRR) has worked with local land managers and government agencies in Hawaiʻi to create bioculturally sustainable conservation and management practices, ensuring that Hawaiʻi's unique land and ocean ecosystems persist into the future.
+The PRR team uses remote sensing and targeted field data to map critical metrics of ecosystem health, such as above-ground carbon and biodiversity dynamics.

 The creation of accurate, high-resolution spatiotemporal maps and predictive models allows the PRR team to provide land managers and government agencies the critical data needed to create conservation policies and management plans.
-The PRR team works closely with other GDCS programs and labs, such as SpatialOps AI and the Asner Lab, to tackle some of Hawaii’s most pressing environmental issues.
+The PRR team works closely with other GDCS labs to tackle some of Hawaiʻi's most pressing environmental issues.

 Currently, the PRR team is working with GDCS partners to understand the biodiversity of Hawaiʻian dry forests, the spread of deadly fungi decimating native Hawaiʻian trees, and the advance of coral dieback caused primarily by rising ocean temperatures.

 Learn more about our GDCS Hawaiʻi campus here.

 In 2019, GDCS launched Hawaiicoral.org in partnership with Hawaii’s Division of Aquatic Resources and NOAA Fisheries to provide high-tech scientific information to decision-makers and the public on the changing state of Hawaii’s coral reefs.

 Today, Hawaiicoral.org is a public resource that unites field-based (citizen) monitoring, high-tech aircraft and underwater technology, and Earth orbiting satellites to improve our collective knowledge about coral reefs across the main eight Hawaiian Islands.